Cold Feet: Music

 Incidental music for the series was composed by Mark Russell.
 He also composed a theme tune, which was used as an alternative to Space's "Female of the Species".
 Christine Langan heard "Female of the Species" on The Chart Show while the pilot was being produced and decided to make it the theme song.
 She remained involved in choosing popular music used on the show for the three series she worked on it.
 "Female of the Species" was used as a closing theme throughout the first series.
 For the second series, it was replaced by Morcheeba's "Let Me See", except for the last episode when John Lennon's "Love" was used.
-The Mirror's Charlie Catchpole described the diagetic popular music in the school reunion scenes of Series 2, Episode 4—"Don't You Want Me" (The Human League), "Relax" (Frankie Goes to Hollywood), "Temptation" (Heaven 17), "True" (Spandau Ballet), "Do You Really Want to Hurt Me" (Culture Club) and "Tainted Love" (Soft Cell)—as "[catching] the changing mood with devastating precision".
+The Mirror's Charlie Catchpole described the diegetic popular music in the school reunion scenes of series 2, Episode 4—"Don't You Want Me" (The Human League), "Relax" (Frankie Goes to Hollywood), "Temptation" (Heaven 17), "True" (Spandau Ballet), "Do You Really Want to Hurt Me" (Culture Club) and "Tainted Love" (Soft Cell)—as "[catching] the changing mood with devastating precision".
 Catchpole's positive comments about the music led to a previously shelved soundtrack album being released.

 Broadcast

 The ITV Network Centre originally scheduled the first series to be broadcast in the 10 pm timeslot on Sunday nights.
 This went against the wishes of Andy Harries, who wanted it broadcast at 9 pm in the so-called "ironing slot"—generally used for programmes that an audience does not have to concentrate on.
 David Liddiment compromised by allowing the show to start at 9.30 pm.
 Harries was able to get the second series moved to 9 pm, which annoyed advertisers.
 The third series remained in the same timeslot but, like other series on the network, suffered from ITV's late decision to add a third advert break to hour-long shows.
 Episode 8, featuring Adam and Rachel's wedding, was broadcast on Boxing Day—the first time the show was aired on a Tuesday.
-The eighth episode of Series 4 and all four episodes of Series 5 were extended to fill a 90-minute timeslot.
+The eighth episode of series 4 and all four episodes of series 5 were extended to fill a 90-minute timeslot.

 The series was repeated when ITV launched digital channel ITV3, then marketed towards over-35 viewers.
 In the United States, Cold Feet was first broadcast on the cable network Bravo.
 Bravo bought the pilot and first three series for $1 million.
 The pilot was broadcast as a "sneak peek" before the regular series run began.
 From 2005 the series was broadcast by BBC America.
 When broadcast on SABC 3 in South Africa, the series is retitled Life, Love and Everything Else.
 Worldwide, it has been broadcast in over 34 countries.